Let It Go – 2020

 “I was discussing original music with another music pal the other day and he said there’s this old musical adage (I think he said it was something jazz great Miles Davis once said) that you shouldn’t try to sound like anyone else, you should try to sound like yourself.
 Then there’s the kicker P.S. where he says something to the effect like ‘but finding yourself musically can take 20 years’.
 I think I understand that after 5+ years of writing songs, and I also think it’s quite possible there are plenty of people who make music who never quite get there, I’m certainly not.

 One guy who sounds like he has gotten there is Mark Marshall.
 You hear it all over on his new studio album Born Wired.
 Bowie meets T.Rex and they all drink a bit too much coffee before the sessions.
 But just a bit.
 The result is his contemporary high energy rock n roll that brings the melodic hard rock of the late 70s screaming into 2017, and Mr. Marshall is your tour guide.”

 Born Wired doesn’t reinvent the wheel, but, rather, it acts as a love letter to a bygone era when hard rock was the business, and business was booming.
 Songs such as “Another Night,” “Funk Hard,” and “Girls Like You” act as a nostalgic harkening back to the reckless abandon, party-on spirit of the 1970s.

 The Other New Eye – 2013

 32 Tracks of MM!
 Includes the original New Eye album in its’ entirety.
-4.99 (or more if you like) for well over two hours of music.
+Well over two hours of music.